The Definitive Guide

 السردين المشوي

-Fresh sardines caught daily, marinated in aromatic chermoula sauce and grilled over charcoal.
-This coastal specialty showcases Morocco's Atlantic waters.
+Fresh sardines caught daily, marinated in aromatic chermoula and grilled over charcoal.
+This coastal specialty is Morocco's most iconic seafood street food.

 Kefta